kermitt2/grobid-ner/grobid-ner/doc/training-ner-model.md

 ### Train the NER model
-The assumption is that all the dataset have been downloaded and the property file grobid-ner.properties updated accordingly.
+The assumption is that all the required datasets have been downloaded and the property file `grobid-ner.properties` updated accordingly.
+The required files are:

+- wikipedia.ner26.train shipped with the project

+- reuters.ner26.train which is a 26 classes reuters based data

+To start the training:

 ```
 mvn generate-resources -Ptrain_ner